1x6/mailinabox-bot/README.md

 # mailinabox-bot
-ripoff seized.email bot but its in python
+ ## ripoff seized.email bot but its in python
+ ## change variables in script